 Add an Acunetix Scan as a Build Step in a Jenkins Job

-To add an Acunetix Scan as a build step in a Jenkins job, navigate to an existing job’s configuration, or create a new job.
+To add an Acunetix scan as a build step in a Jenkins job, navigate to the configuration of an existing job or create a new job.
 In the Build step, select Acunetix from the Add build step drop-down.

-- Scan Type – Choose a Scan Type with which you want the scan to run.
-Scan Types are used to reduce the scope of the tests the scanner runs during the scan.
+- Scan Type: Choose a Scan type for the scan.
+Scan types are used to reduce the scope of tests that the scanner runs during the scan.

-- Scan Target – Choose a Scan Target you wish to scan.
-Scan Targets are obtained from Acunetix, with the exception of Targets requiring Manual Intervention.
-Targets contain part of the Target description to distinguish between Targets that have the same URL.
+- Scan Target: Choose a Scan target that you wish to scan.
+Scan targets are obtained from Acunetix with the exception of targets requiring manual intervention.
+The listed targets contain part of their descriptions to help you distinguish between targets that have the same URL.

-- Fail build if threat level is – Choose at which threat level to fail the Jenkins build based upon the scan’s threat level (High severity, Medium severity or Low Severity).
+- Fail build if threat level is: Choose at which threat level to fail the Jenkins build based upon the threat level of the scan (High severity, Medium severity, or Low severity).

-- Stop the scan when build fails – Check this checkbox if you would like to abort the scan when the fail condition in Fail build if threat level is is met.
-This is setting is enabled by default.
+- Stop the scan when build fails: Check this checkbox if you would like to abort the scan when the fail condition in Fail build if threat level is is met.
+This setting is enabled by default.